HockeyJustin/Mvc5Angular2SignalRWithWebpack/README.md

 - Clone this repository.
 - Open in VS2015 or greater.
 - If you're using VS2015, its worth adding https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebPackTaskRunner

+- Thanks to this on [StackOverflow](http://stackoverflow.com/a/36374413/852806).
+You should be able to hit play and it'll build the js in webpack too.

-- Either via the webpack task runner run (Run-Development), then press play in visual studio, or from the command line run "webpack -d", then press play in visual studio.
+- If that fails - Either via the webpack task runner run (Run-Development), then press play in visual studio, or from the command line run "webpack -d", then press play in visual studio.

 Note: The project uses webpack, bundling or minification.